Generative Design AI Workflow

 The expert user would use the 'Edit Model' tool to add parameter bodies, however they have developed the knowledge through experience, leaving the novice user in confusion.

-Design a method to communicate 'Modeling Intent' in the Generative Design interface.
+To design a method of communicating the concept of 'Modeling Intent' more efficiently in the Generative Design Space.

 The first direction was towards improving the grouping of tools and UX copy to provide more context to the novice user.